mozilla-mobile/mozilla-vpn-client/README.md

    team used for Xcode certificates.
 This defaults to `43AQ936H96` if not set.
  - `CMAKE_OSX_SYSROOT="iphonesimulator"` to build for the iOS simulator.

-3. Open the generated Xcode project with `open build/Mozilla\ VPN.xcodeproj`
+3. Open the generated Xcode project for iOS devices with `open build-ios/Mozilla\ VPN.xcodeproj` or `open build-ios-sim/Mozilla\ VPN.xcodeproj` for simulation.

-4. Select the `mozillavpn` target and `Any iOS Device (arm64)` as the build configuration.
+4. Select the `mozillavpn` target and `Any iOS Device (arm64)` as the build configuration for iOS devices, or select any of the simulation targets when building for the simulator.

 5. Click on the Play button to start building and signing of the Mozilla VPN app.